ever-guild/ever-solidity/API.md

 tonos-cli decode tvc [--tvc] [--boc] <input>
 ```

-### TON specific types
+### Specific types

-TON Solidity compiler expands functionality of some existing types and adds several new TVM specific types: TvmCell, TvmSlice, TvmBuilder and ExtraCurrencyCollection.
+Ever Solidity compiler expands functionality of some existing types and adds several new TVM specific types: TvmCell, TvmSlice, TvmBuilder and ExtraCurrencyCollection.
 Full description of these types can be found in [TVM][1] and [TON Blockchain][2] specifications.

-#### TON units
+#### Units

-A literal number can take a suffix to specify a subdenomination of TON currency, where numbers without a postfix are assumed to be nanotons.
+A literal number can take a suffix to specify a subdenomination of currency, where numbers without a postfix are assumed to be nanotons.

 ```TVMSolidity
 uint a0 = 1 nano; // a0 == 1